-"The life-science experiments and exercises 1" (10 credits compulsory)

-- "The life-science experiments and exercises 2" (10 credits compulsory) - Common Compulsory subject (1 credit) - Common Elective subjects and other graduate schools' subjects (at least 9 credits)
+- "The Life-Science Experiments and Exercises 1" (10 credits : compulsory) - "The Life-Science Experiments and Exercises 2" (10 credits : compulsory) - Common Compulsory Subject (1 credit) - Common Elective Subjects (at least 9 credits)

 For graduation, the student must have enrolled for at least two years and have completed at least 30 credits.
 It is also required to pass the probation and an examination upon completion of the Master's thesis written under the supervision of faculty.